opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_creating_minimum_configuration_file

 After compilation and configuration it is possible to run trex server in stateless mode.
-It is neccesary for proper connection between Trex server and VSPERF.
+It is neccesary for proper connection between Trex server and ViNePerf.

 .. code-block:: console